Nokocchi/Alph-Bank/README.md

 * Core banking functionality
 * Transaction history
 * Payments to and from other customers using PSD2 inspired API (Payment baskets)
-* Scheduled payments, recurring payments
+* Scheduled payments
+* Recurring payments
 * Simulated compliance-based nightly batch uploads to government entities
 * Loan applications
 * Simulated signing flow for authorizing payments and applying for loans, utilizing asynchronous callbacks when customer has signed